Skip to content

 Sidekick CLI Dashboard

 Browse sessions, tasks, decisions, knowledge notes, live event streams, and charts in a full-screen TUI.
 Eight panels including an Events panel for real-time session activity and a Charts panel with tool frequency, event distribution, activity heatmap, and pattern analysis.
 Press ? for keybindings.
-Standalone commands (sidekick tasks, sidekick decisions, sidekick notes, sidekick stats, sidekick handoff, sidekick search, sidekick context, sidekick status) jump directly to a specific panel or run one-shot queries.
+Standalone commands (sidekick tasks, sidekick decisions, sidekick notes, sidekick stats, sidekick handoff, sidekick search, sidekick context, sidekick extract, sidekick status) jump directly to a specific panel or run one-shot queries.
 See the CLI Dashboard docs for the full guide.

 Key Settings